 - The School encourages community involvement by its students and staff.
 This was demonstrated in a most convincing way as evidenced by the generous funds raised for the American Heart Association.
-Other foundations received the benefit of the generosity of students and staff includes the following: the American Diabetes Association; March of Dimes; Big Lake Mission; and Toys for Tots. - Other projects in which Pemayetv Emahakv students demonstrated their commitment to the community included: a Red Ribbon March; Veteran's Day Program presentation; Guest Reader Day; Mother's Day Luncheon; Grandparents Day Luncheon; Tribal Council Meeting; Chala Nitka Festivities; Brighton Field Day participation; Tribal Inauguration activities; the Okeechobee Christmas Parade and Christmas on the Caloosahatchee festivities.
+Other foundations received the benefit of the generosity of students and staff including the following: the American Diabetes Association, March of Dimes, Toys for Tots, Agape House, Christmas gifts and a party to the Real Life Children's Ranch. - Other projects in which Pemayetv Emahakv students demonstrated their commitment to the community included: a Red Ribbon March; Veteran's Day Program presentation; Guest Reader Day; Mother's Day Luncheon; Grandparents Day; Chala Nitka Festivities; Brighton Field Day participation; Tribal Inauguration activities; and Christmas on the Caloosahatchee festivities.